-Metric Definition Calculation methodology Implied temperature rise This rating signifies the temperature to which the world would warm (above pre-industrial levels) should all companies' expected emissions differ from their net-zero budgeted emissions to the same degree as this portfolio. (Σ(weight X GHG emissions gap %)) X global emissions budget X transient climate response to cumulative carbon emissions factor) + 1.5°c This is a forward-looking measure assessing future emission trajectories and climate alignment.
+Metric Definition Calculation methodology Implied temperature rise This rating signifies the temperature to which the world would warm (above pre-industrial levels) should all companies' expected emissions differ from their net-zero budgeted emissions to the same degree as this portfolio. (Σ(weight X GHG emissions gap %)) X global emissions budget X transient climate response to cumulative carbon emissions factor) This is a forward-looking measure assessing future emission trajectories and climate alignment.
 A fund may have higher emissions but a lower implied temperature score if they have a robust plan to decarbonise.
 This rating is calculated by our appointed third-party data provider, Morningstar Sustainalytics.
 The rating is built on top of two core components, exposure and management.
 The exposure component assesses the potential inherent misalignment of each issuer's future emissions with their issuer specific budget.
 The management component evaluates the issuers potential to reduce their exposure, by scoring the equality of their policies and programmes, strategy, governance and financial position.
 This provides a rating at the stock level; we aggregate these scores to the portfolio level following Morningstar Sustainalytics' methodology.
 Total Loss Ratio The Loss Ratio serves to assess a company's financial capacity to manage the costs associated with physical direct and indirect climate risks.
 The Loss Ratio serves to assess a company's financial capacity to manage the costs associated with physical direct and indirect climate risks.
 The Loss Ratio is calculated as the ratio of expected cumulative damage against the company's global financial position up to 2050.
 This data point is calculated by our appointed third-party data provider, Morningstar Sustainalytics.
 We apply a weighted average to the holdings data to aggregate the output to the portfolio level.

-Metric Definition Calculation methodology Climate Value-at-Risk This is the potential absolute loss in value the portfolio may experience based on its expected misalignment to a net zero pathway.
-Policy risk Market risk VaR Morningstar Sustaina on the policy costs of reduced market dem only assessed for the based on a discounted 2050, expressed as a The risk that market behaviour evolves such that there is less demand for a fossil fuel-based products.
-Ited by our appointed this lytics.
-Value at Risk (Value of expected emissions and and, where applicable (recoil & gas sector).
-It is a led cash flow model for the percentage.
-This provides these scores to the portfalytics' methodology.
-R) is measured based d the impact of narket VaR is currently cumulative value he years from now untildes a VaR at the stock Productive Capacity Loss The percentage of annual productivity disruption due to component failure, damage, repairs, and non-physical damage related loss (e.g., disruptive heat stress) of own operations.
+Metric Definition Calculation method dolo ogy Climate Value-at-Risk This is the potential absolute loss in value the portfolio may experience based on its expected misalignment to a net zero pathway.
+Policy risk Market risk VaR The risk that regulatory action will increase costs to an organisation through carbon pricing mechanisms.
+The risk that market behaviour evolves such that there is less demand for a fossil fuel-based products.
+The potential absolute loss in value the comany may experience from a transition to a low carbon economy.
+This metric is calculated by our appointed third-party data provider, Morningstar Sustainalytics.
+Value at Risk (VaR) is measured based on the policy costs of expected emissions and the impact of reduced market demand, where applicable (market VaR is currently only assessed for the oil & gas sector).
+It is a cumulative value based on a discounted cash flow model for the years from now until 2050, expressed as a percentage.
+This provides a VaR at the stock level; we aggregate these scores to the portfolio level following Morningstar Sustainalytics' methodology.
+Productive Capacity Loss The percentage of annual productivity disruption due to component failure, damage, repairs, and non-physical damage related loss (e.g., disruptive heat stress) of own operations.
 The total disruption/outage for each issuer is based on the individual asset failure probability for each of their assets.
 This failure probability includes both the average annual probabilities of event occurrence as well as the vulnerability of the asset and its components.
 It is calculated by our appointed third-party data provider, Morningstar Sustainalytics.
 We apply a weighted average to the holdings data to aggregate the output to the portfolio level.